About

-Carolyn lives in Massachusetts with her family.
+Born in Buffalo and raised in Ohio, Carolyn now lives in Massachusetts with her family.

-Find her on Twitter and Instagram: @CarolynROliver
+Find her on BlueSky and Instagram: @CarolynROliver

 Interviews, Conversations, Recommendations